Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Preliminary

 \subsection{Graph Neural Networks}

 GNN models are neural network-based models designed to efficiently represent graph-structured data.
 A graph data is denoted as $G = (V,E,X)$, where $V$ is the set of $N$ nodes, $E$ is the set of edges, and $X \in \mathcal{R}^{N \times d}$ represents the d-dimensional node feature matrix.
-The edges are represented by an adjacency matrix $A$ of the graph denoted by $A \in \mathcal{R}^{N \times N}$, where $A_{ij} = 1$ , if there exists an edge between nodes i and j, and $0$ otherwise.

 The fundamental principle of GNNs is message passing from the neighboring nodes, where each node iteratively aggregates information from its neighbors to update its representation.
 For a node $v$, the representation at the $l^{th}$ layer is given by:

 where $h_v^{(\ell)}$ denotes the embedding of node $v$ at layer $\ell$, $\mathcal{N}(v)$ represents the neighbors of $v$, $W^{(\ell)}$ is a learnable weight matrix, $\sigma$ is a nonlinear activation function, and \text{AGG} is a permutation-invariant function such as mean, sum, or max.
-Based on the message-passing and aggregation strategies, GNNs are categorized into different types, such as Graph Convolutional Network (GCN), GraphSage, and Graph Attention Network (GAT) \cite{wu2020comprehensive}.